regi-a11/puch-reddit-mcp-server/README.md

-# 🏆 Hackathon Submission: Reddit Read-Only MCP Server
+# 🏆 Hackathon Submission: Reddit MCP Server

 This project is a **Model Context Protocol (MCP)** server built for the Puch AI Hackathon.
 It connects Puch AI to the Reddit platform, acting as a powerful read-only assistant for fetching and analyzing public Reddit data.